Urza45/snowtrick/README.md

 1. Clone Repository on your web server : `git clone git@github.com:Urza45/snowtrick.git`

-2. Configure BDD connect on `.env` file
+2. Configure database connection in `.env` file

-3. Configure SMTP connect on `.env` file
+3. Configure SMTP connection in `.env` file

 4. Install dependencies, in a command prompt: `composer install` then `npm install` (Node js and Composer must be installed on your server)